vvv-school/tutorial_event-driven-framework/README.md

 ![Application Layout](https://github.com/vvv-school/tutorial_event-driven-framework/blob/master/misc/app_event-driven-framework.png "Application Layout")

 What to do:
-1. Clone the tutorial, make and install
+1. Accept the tutorial assignment and clone the repository
+1. ``cd $ROBOT_CODE/tutorial_event-driven-framework && mkdir build && cd build && cmake ..``
+1. ``make install``
 2. Open a ``yarpmanager`` and load the event-driven-framework application
 3. Run all
 4. Load the vvv18-eventdriven-dataset/1 into the ``yarpdataplayer``
-5. Connect all YARP connects
+5. Connect all YARP port connections
 6. Compare the event-camera, traditional camera and iCub encoder values.
 7. Modify the vPreProcessing parameters.
 7. Modify the vFramer parameters